|Nutrition Facts (per serving)|

 - Good choices for herbal oil infusions include basil, bay leaves, chives, cilantro, dill, mint, marjoram, oregano, rosemary, savory, tarragon, and thyme.
 You could also add things like citrus peel for even more flavor.

 Notes on Food Safety for Infused Oils

 - Always start with clean, dry herbs and sterilized jars or bottles.
 Do not use herbs that show any sign of mold.
-It is crucially important when preserving any type of food, that you always follow the processing instructions specified in the recipe and to adhere to the USDA guidelines on how to sterilize jars and other products for canning.
+It is crucial when preserving any type of food that you always follow the processing instructions specified in the recipe and adhere to the USDA guidelines on how to sterilize jars and other products for canning.

 - Homemade oils do not stay fresh as long as processed oils, and they will need to be used within a short time after opening.
-Flavored oils should be used within two months, at most.
+Flavored oils should be used within two months.
 Straining out the herbs and refrigerating the oil will help the oil last longer.
-Many gift recipients won’t want to use something so beautiful, so be sure to put a "Use By" date on the label and remind them the oil won’t stay fresh for long, and promise to make more next year.
+Many gift recipients won’t want to use it up quickly, so be sure to put a "use by" date on the label and remind them the oil won’t stay fresh for long.

 United States, Department of Agriculture, National Institute of Food and Agriculture.
 Complete Guide to Home Canning.
 Revised 2015.
 Prepper Press, 2017.